thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

 Custom content
 ^^^^^^^^^^^^^^

-The non-boiler part of the ``setup.py`` file defines the package information.
+The non-boilerplate part of the ``setup.py`` file defines the package information.

 .. code:: python
     :name: py-setup-custom